myConsciousness/myConsciousness/README.md

 > Paul Frazee✌️ @pfrazee.com 2023-03-25T19:59:50.953Z
 >
 > I am a CRAFTSMAN and my code is BEAUTIFUL and absolutely OBSOLETE

 ---

-> Ray Wong @raywong.bsky.social 2023-03-28T03:59:43.746Z
->
-> Let the bird burn.
-As a verified journalist on Twitter, it is so sad to watch the bird burn

----
 <!-- MY-BSKY_TIMELINE:END -->